STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 We shall not disclose your information to any person unless you have given us your consent via email or letter or over the telephone (including recorded conversation, SMS, IMA), or where we are permitted or required to disclose your information:

-• to the Transmission Licensee or to the Market Support Services Licensee (eg. SP Group);
+• to the Transmission Licensee or to the Market Support Services Licensee (e.g. SP Group); or

 • if you have so consented, for marketing purposes regarding our products and services that we and/or our partners provide and information regarding our promotions and events; or